denshelby/bsh/README.md

 ## File Structure

 - **bsh.c**: Contains the main logic for the shell, including the command loop, process management, and signal handling.
-- **bsh.h**: Header file defining the `command` and `activepid` structures, as well as function prototypes.
+- **bsh.h**: Header file defining the `Command` and `ActivePID` structures, as well as function prototypes.
 - **util.c**: Implements utility functions for parsing input, managing the process list, and handling signals.
+- **builtin.c**: Implements built-in functions.
+- **builtin.h**: Header file defining the `CommandArray` structure, as well as built-in function prototypes.

 ## Compilation

-To compile the program, use the make file:
+To compile the program, use the Makefile by running:

 ```bash
 make